 Once a year we come together to remember those lost in war.
 To those who laid down their lives fighting for what they believed in, their families and their homes.
 To those who showed great courage in the face of adversity.

-While the use of poppies to remember those lost has only been around since the last century, people have deemed it important to remember the brave since the ancient times.
-In Ancient Greece, a great Athenian statesman and general Pericles gave a grand speech in commemoration of who those soldiers who where lost in the Peloponnesian war, and that speech is as follows.
+While the use of poppies to remember those lost has only been around since the last century, people have deemed it important to remember the brave since ancient times.
+In Ancient Greece, a great Athenian statesman and general Pericles gave a grand speech in commemoration of those soldiers who were lost in the Peloponnesian War, and that speech is as follows.